 There were several panels and discussions throughout the day.
 Rick Philbin and the Sports Central and Guest Athletes held a discussion for adults, and they also met with the different groups of children throughout the day.
 The athletes talked about their own challenges and type 1 diabetes management, shared some tips, and answered questions.
 Both adults and kids really enjoy interacting with these athletes, who truly live 'best practices' day to day so they can be at the top of their sport.

 The moms discussion groups was packed as usual!
-CWD's Lauren Lanning and Michelle Rago, along with Barbara Anderson, facilitated the discussion groups which tended to be along the lines of 'age of child with type 1.'
-After the session, several moms had some great suggestions for next year's discussion – Michelle and Lauren are already looking forward to hearing everyone's input!
+CWD's Lauren Lanning, Jacqui Double and Michelle Rago facilitated the discussion groups which tended to be along the lines of children's age groups.
 The dads discussion was also an excellent opportunity for sharing ideas and challenges.
-Facilitators Tom Karlya and Stefan Rubin would love to hear feedback from the dads for next year's discussion group.
-Finally, Mike Schurig led a discussion about Celiac: Discussing the Challenges, Sharing Solutions.
-There were about 40 conference participants with celiac at this year's Friends for Life; this session was an opportunity for them to share strategies for living with celiac (and also a good forum for giving CWD ideas how to keep the gluten free menus interesting and delicious at our conferences).
+Facilitators Tom Karlya and Oliver Double would love to hear feedback from the dads for next year's discussion group.
+Both moms and dads groups shared that they could have used a double session for discussion time – there is so much to talk about!
+Finally, Dr. Alessio Fasano led a discussion about living with Celiac.
+There were about 35 conference participants with celiac at this year's Friends for Life; this session was an opportunity for them to chat with one of the world's leading experts about strategies for living with this condition.

-The Grands had quite a full day on Friday as well – four sessions with different topics of focus, and a final discussion group led by Richard Rubin.
-Again, many thanks to the Grands Team Heather Speer, Rachele and Bruce Baccaro, and the supporting 'helper Grands' who lent their hands, hearts, and energy to this day of learning and support.
+The Grands had quite a full day on Friday as well – three sessions with different topics of focus, including an Ask the Diabetes Team forum.
+Again, many thanks to the Grands Team Heather Speer, Rachele and Bruce Baccaro, Janet Schneeman, Richard Rubin, and the supporting 'helper Grands' who lent their hands, hearts, planning skills, and energy to this day of learning and support.

-The teens headed off on buses to Disney's EPCOT for a day in the park.
+The teens headed off on buses to Disney's Hollywood Studios for a day in the park.
 While on the surface, this excursion may look like a Play Day, in reality there are many learning objectives in place for this outing.
 A lot of planning and responsibility goes into spending a full day in a hot park with lots of activity and other things to keep track of, and the teen staff encouraged the teens to be as independent as possible in managing the day.
-Teens checked in periodically with the staff at home base (the Odyssey Building) for a bg check and a 'once over' (for those without diabetes), and the day went very smoothly!
-Many thanks to the staff and chaperones for the day: Chris Tull, Jim Vail, Scott Nagel, Anna and Mark Troisi, Ben Loebner, Bob Schmidt, Stacey Estabrooks, Galen Horton, Bob Marquess, Adriana and Ken Rodenheiser, and of course huge thanks to Natalie Bellini, who coordinated and watched over the day.
-A special thanks to Marissa Hitchcock who worked with Natalie to organize the check-in process throughout the day.
+Teens checked in periodically with the staff at home base Hollywood Hideaway for a bg check and a 'once over' (for those without diabetes), and the day went very smoothly!
+Many thanks to the staff and chaperones for the day: Chris Tull, Jim Vail, Scott Nagel, Ben Loebner, Bob Schmidt, Marissa Hitchcock, Galen Horton, Bob Marquess, Adriana and Ken Rodenheiser, and of course huge thanks to Natalie Bellini, who coordinated and watched over the day.

-The Tween Group had a very fun and interesting Friday, beginning with some Harold!
-Time and then some serious discussion for those with type 1 and discussion for siblings.
-Thanks to Carolyn Billetdeaux, Sierra Abel, Zak Elarbi, and Austin Martin for helping out with the sibling discussion groups at Friends for Life, and for always keeping front and center that 'Sibs are Important, Too!'
+The Tween Group had a very fun and interesting Friday, beginning with some Harold Time! and then some serious discussion for those with type 1 and discussion for siblings.
+Thanks to Carolyn Billetdeaux for facilitating the sibling discussion group and for always keeping front and center that 'Sibs are Important, Too!'
 After lunch, the tweens had Experiences sessions.
-In these smaller groups, they met with Kris Freeman, Jen Alexander, and Jackson the Dog (and his person Dr. Mike) to ask questions and hear about the speakers' experiences with living with type 1 diabetes.
+In these smaller groups, they met with Kendall Simmons, Rear Admiral Kenneth Moritsugu, and Jackson the Dog (and his person Dr. Mike).
+The tweens asked some excellent questions and learned about the speakers' experiences living with type 1 diabetes.
 The tweens ended on a high note with Fun with DJ Miles!

-Dessert with the Faculty was back for a third year!
-Again, feedback from parents was so positive – they truly appreciated the opportunity to chat with the presenters in a casual environment, chocolate covered strawberries and fresh cup of coffee in hand.
-Many thanks to DexCom for sponsorship of this evening.
+Dessert with the Faculty was back for a 4th year!
+Again, feedback from parents was so positive – they truly appreciated the opportunity to chat with the presenters in a casual environment, chocolate covered strawberries, tiramisu, and fresh cup of coffee in hand.

-Sports Central was opening until midnight on Friday, and it was a busy place for those who wanted a pick-up basketball game, or for those who simply wanted to run around (lots of running around – how could that be after DJ Miles and Harold!).
+Sports Central was opening until 10 p.m. on Friday, and it was a busy place for those who wanted a pick-up basketball game, or for those who simply wanted to run around (lots of running around – how could that be after DJ Miles and Harold!).

-A big thank you to today's sponsors, faculty, staff, and volunteers, who enabled this extraordinary day to happen!
+A big thank you to Friday's sponsors, faculty, staff, and volunteers, who enabled this extraordinary day to happen!

 [ large | full ]